Wangyixinxin/MMedAgent/README.md

 The model weights below are *delta* weights.
 The usage of LLaVA-Med checkpoints should comply with the base LLM's model license: [LLaMA](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md).

-We provide delta weights for LLaVA-Med and 3 LLaVA-Med models each finetuned on the 3 VQA datasets:
+The delta weights for LLaVA-Med are provided.
+Download by the following instruction or see details via (LLaVA-Med)[https://github.com/microsoft/LLaVA-Med/tree/v1.0.0]

  Model Descriptions | Model Delta Weights | Size |
 | --- | --- | ---: |